Call Today: 407-540-1551

 Leaving the Scene of an Accident Involving Property Damage

-Leaving the Scene of an Accident Involving Property Damage is a Second Degree Misdemeanor.
-If convicted of Leaving the Scene of an Accident Involving Property Damage, you would be facing any combination of the following penalties:
+If convicted of Leaving the Scene of an Accident Involving Property Damage, a judge can impose any combination of the following penalties:

-• Up to sixty (60) days in jail,
+• Sixty (60) days in jail.

 • A fine up to $500.